 Control of State Institutions.

-The interest of the state in these public institutions amounts to millions of and there are expended annually large sums of money for their maintenance in conducting the business for which they were constructed.
-They should each be governed and controlled in such a way as to bring about the greatest harmony between the several institutions, as well as the greatest economy in their manage-ment in the interest of the taxpayers of the state.
-Their control and management heretofore by different hodies, and as many different methods, has been productive of much needless expense and friction as to the policies which should obtain.
-This fact, I doubt not, has become quite apparent to every executive of the state of Nebraska, Governor Boyd in his closing message to the legislature speaks of this matter as follows: "And in this connection I would further call your attention to the fact that there are a number of state institutions over which the authority of the executive has been by the statute taken from him.
+The interest of the state in these public institutions amounts to millions of dollars and there are expended annually large sums of money for their maintenance in conducting the business for which they were constructed.
+They should each be governed and controlled in such a way as to bring about the greatest harmony between the several institutions, as well as the greatest economy in their management in the interest of the taxpavers of the state.
+Their control and management heretofore by different bodies, and as many different methods, has been productive of much needless expense and friction as to the policies which should obtain.
+This fact, I doubt not, has become quite apparent to every executive of the state of Nebraska.
+Governor Boyd in his closing message to the legislature speaks of this matter as follows: "And in this connection I would further call your attention to the fact that there are a number of state institutions over which the authority of the executive has seen by the statute taken from him.
 In the case of the industrial school for boys at Kenarney, of the industrial school for girls at Geneva, of the institution for feeble minded at Beatrice and of one or two others, the appointing power is vested in the board of public lands and buildings.
-This board is also by the consti-tution given full control of all institutions, and the executive has no check or them whatever.
-This should not be so The governor should have the power to appoint the superintendents and manag-ing officials in every one of the state institutions; and I would recommend that the appointing power shall be fully re-stored to him."
+This board is also by the tution given full control of all Institutions, and the executive has no check on them whatever.
+This should not be so.
+The governor should have the power to appoint the superintendents and managing officials in every one of the state institutions; and I would recommend that same character; the one being for the this legislature so amend this statute, that the appointing power shall be fully re-

-My predecessor, Governor Crounse, likewise too't occasion to express his views on this same subject in the following lan-
+My predecessor, Governor Crounse, likewise too'r occasion to express his views on this same subject in the following language: